Bacot and No. 10 North Carolina host Virginia - WTOP News

 Charlottesville, Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: No. 10 North Carolina visits the Virginia Cavaliers after Armando Bacot scored 25 points in North Carolina’s 96-81 victory against the Virginia Tech Hokies.
+BOTTOM LINE: No. 10 North Carolina plays the Virginia Cavaliers after Armando Bacot scored 25 points in North Carolina’s 96-81 victory over the Virginia Tech Hokies.

-The Cavaliers have gone 14-1 at home.
-Virginia averages 15.5 assists per game to lead the ACC, paced by Reece Beekman with 5.8.
+The Cavaliers are 14-1 on their home court.
+Virginia is the best team in the ACC in team defense, giving up 58.6 points while holding opponents to 39.9% shooting.

-The Tar Heels are 12-3 in conference play.
-North Carolina is the ACC leader with 41.1 rebounds per game led by Bacot averaging 10.3.
+The Tar Heels are 12-3 against ACC opponents.
+North Carolina is ninth in college basketball with 27.5 defensive rebounds per game led by Bacot averaging 7.4.

-Virginia’s average of 6.4 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 6.9 per game North Carolina allows.
-North Carolina has shot at a 45.2% clip from the field this season, 5.3 percentage points higher than the 39.9% shooting opponents of Virginia have averaged.
+Virginia’s average of 6.4 made 3-pointers per game this season is just 0.5 fewer made shots on average than the 6.9 per game North Carolina allows.
+North Carolina averages 24.2 more points per game (82.8) than Virginia allows (58.6).

-The Cavaliers and Tar Heels face off Saturday for the first time in conference play this season.
+The Cavaliers and Tar Heels meet Saturday for the first time in ACC play this season.

-TOP PERFORMERS: Isaac McKneely averages 2.4 made 3-pointers per game for the Cavaliers, scoring 12.4 points while shooting 46.0% from beyond the arc.
-Beekman is shooting 44.0% and averaging 15.7 points over the last 10 games for Virginia.
+TOP PERFORMERS: Reece Beekman is averaging 13.9 points, 5.8 assists and 2.2 steals for the Cavaliers.
+Isaac McKneely is averaging 14.0 points and 3.2 rebounds while shooting 44.6% over the last 10 games for Virginia.

-RJ Davis is shooting 43.2% and averaging 21.3 points for the Tar Heels.
-Bacot is averaging 14.6 points over the last 10 games for North Carolina.
+RJ Davis averages 3.2 made 3-pointers per game for the Tar Heels, scoring 21.3 points while shooting 41.0% from beyond the arc.
+Bacot is averaging 14.6 points and 9.6 rebounds over the last 10 games for North Carolina.

 LAST 10 GAMES: Cavaliers: 8-2, averaging 62.7 points, 32.4 rebounds, 15.5 assists, 5.8 steals and 5.8 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 59.9 points per game.